hyouteki/Memey/Old-Versions/vRe1.0/update-notes.md

 ## New features

 ### SignIn
 You can save your favorite memes and gifs in your account.
-Memey also have a support for multipple accounts in a single device.
+Memey also have a support for multiple accounts in a single device.

 ### Search memes
 You can search memes by typing subreddit name and enjoy.